 What form(s) does this medication come in?

-Each white-to-off-white, round, flat-faced, bevelled-edge tablet, engraved "THE" over score "400" on one side, contains 400 mg of anhydrous theophylline.
+Each white-to-off-white, round, flat-faced, bevelled-edged tablet, engraved "THE" over score "400" on one side, contains 400 mg of anhydrous theophylline.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, magnesium stearate, and colloidal silicon dioxide.

-Each white-to-off-white, capsule-shaped, flat-faced, bevelled-edge tablet, engraved "THE" over score "600" on one side, contains 600 mg of anhydrous theophylline.
+Each white-to-off-white, capsule-shaped, flat-faced, bevelled-edged tablet, engraved "THE" over score "600" on one side, contains 600 mg of anhydrous theophylline.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, magnesium stearate, and colloidal silicon dioxide.

 How should I use this medication?